 Why is there no data for the proportion of entrants from low participation neighbourhoods in Scotland?

 The relatively high (in UK terms) participation rate in Scotland coupled with the very high proportion of HE that occurs in further education colleges means that the figures for Scottish HE providers could, when viewed in isolation, misrepresent their contribution to widening participation.
 Therefore, low participation data has not been produced for HE providers in Scotland.
 Similarly high participation rates are also observed in Northern Ireland where the Department for the Economy (Northern Ireland) recommend the use of the Northern Ireland Multiple Deprivation Measure (NIMDM) Quintiles as a more representative measure of educational disadvantage among these students.
 Although Northern Ireland data has historically been included in POLAR figures published by HESA, recognising the possibility for misrepresentation of this data coupled with the availability of NIMDM as an alternative in some HESA published tables from January 2019, HESA have removed Northern Ireland data from POLAR figures in UKPIs from January 2022.
-More information is provided here.
+More information is provided in the data intelligence notes.

 How are The Open University (OU) students dealt with?

 Prior to 2014/15, all OU entrants were considered to be in England, where the university has its administrative centre.
 However, since 2014/15, entrants have been allocated to the country where their national centre is located.

 DSA data for the OU has been excluded for the academic years 2007/08 and 2008/09, due to changes introduced by HESA to the method of apportioning full-time equivalent between years which has affected the count of OU part-time students.
 In 2014/15, the OU under-reported the number of students in receipt of DSA in England and Wales.
 From 2017/18, the OU are included in benchmarks and totals.

 Where can I find information on any merger or changes to HE providers?